acosta-andres-r/Homework-2/README.md

 - The design of Navegation Bar and Footer is consistent throughout all the pages.

 - In order to validate the HTML files, the utilized service was [W3C Markup Validation Services](https://validator.w3.org/#validate_by_upload).
-All documents has no errors or warnings.
+All documents have no errors or warnings.